-The OR Tambo Residence is a three storey building consisting of four perpendicular wings.
-The main entrance to the residence lobby is on the south-western side.
-This entrance doorway has no raised threshold and is of sufficient width and inclination to be traversed by a wheelchair without being pushed by a helper.
+The Main entrance is on the north-western side of the building.
+These entrance doors has no raised threshold and is of sufficient width and inclination to be traversed by a wheelchair without being pushed by a helper.
 No construction work here is necessary.